 Because SBA loans have a partial government guarantee, the rates are very competitive.
 However, the process of applying can be more complicated than other loans because the borrower must meet both the government’s AND the lender’s criteria.
 An advisor like Speritas can match you with the right SBA preferred lender for your industry, loan size and needs – and we help with documentation.

-If you qualify, SBA loans can be very good for businesses looking to expand or improve their operations, acquire other businesses, or purchase owner-occupied commercial real estate.
+If you qualify, SBA loans are a perfect solution for businesses looking to expand or improve their operations, acquire other businesses, or purchase owner-occupied commercial real estate.

 So, how exactly can you use an SBA loan?

 Business Improvement and Expansion

 An SBA loan can give you the working capital you need for a variety of small business operations, accounts payable, increased staffing, inventory, and supplies.
 Certain businesses can also use it as a long term, revolving line of credit.
 Working capital loans can have terms of 5 to 7 years.